nrstewart/devkubestack/README.md

 ## Invoke Terraform

-We put our DigitalOcean token in the file `./secrets/DO_TOKEN` (this directory is mentioned in `.gitignore`, of course, so we don't leak it)
+We put our OpenStack token in the file `./secrets/DO_TOKEN` (this directory is mentioned in `.gitignore`, of course, so we don't leak it)

 Then we setup the environment variables (step into `this repository` root).
 Note that the first variable sets up the *number of workers*